-Audiologists Mary Gamble, Lisette Jackson and Dr. Heena Peshwani of Otolaryngology Specialists of North Texas are highly experienced and uniquely qualified to identify a wide variety of pathology and underlying medical conditions of the hearing and balance systems.
-They enjoy a close professional relationship with our Ear, Nose, Throat and Sinus specialists, Dr. Rohn, Dr. Gamble and Dr. Kubala to whom they refer cases for appropriate medical or surgical treatment.
+Audiologists Mary Gamble, Lisette Jackson, and Heena Peshwani of Otolaryngology Specialists of North Texas are highly experienced and uniquely qualified to identify a wide variety of pathology and underlying medical conditions of the hearing and balance systems.
+They enjoy a close professional relationship with our Ear, Nose, Throat and Sinus specialists, Dr. Rohn, Dr. Gamble, and Dr. Kubala to whom they refer cases for appropriate medical or surgical treatment.

 Audiology is the branch of science that studies hearing and balance disorders.
 It was born to address the hearing needs of World War II veterans due to the noise-induced hearing loss many of them sustained during the war.
-Audiologists have training across many disciplines including anatomy, physiology, auditory electrophysiology, acoustics, psychophysics, neurology, and psychology.
+Audiologists have trained across many disciplines including anatomy, physiology, auditory electrophysiology, acoustics, psychophysics, neurology, and psychology.
 Audiologists have undergone extensive training at certified audiology programs, graduating with a 6-year Master’s (MS or MA), a Doctor of Audiology (AuD) degree.

 Our audiologists have extensive medical experience and provide comprehensive care, unlike stand-alone hearing aid centers that just sell hearing aids.
 Please give us a call if you feel you are suffering from hearing or balance problems.

 Audiologists enjoy a wide scope of practice including the following areas:

 - Diagnosis of hearing loss in the pediatric to the geriatric population

 - Hearing loss evaluation and hearing loss treatment with hearing aids and other specialized devices